Jared Kushner says Russian meddling amounted to 'a couple of Facebook ads'

 Kushner said Tuesday that when the revelations about Russia's election interference surfaced, the Trump campaign didn't see those efforts as effective.

 "You can look at it Monday morning quarterback and say, ‘Maybe you should have looked at those times,’" Kushner said.
 "But I personally think that what happened was is, all these people thought Trump was going to lose.
 They all predicted Trump was going to lose.
 They were wrong.
 The American electorate in this great democratic system chose the opposite.
 And then I think that instead of saying, ‘Oh wait, we got it wrong,’ they said.
-‘Well, maybe it was Russia.’
-And I think now we’ve spent two years going through that nonsense, and the one thing the Mueller report was very conclusive on is there was absolutely no coordination or collusion with the Trump campaign, and everything the president’s been saying, everything that I’ve been saying for two years, has now been fully authenticated."
+‘Well, maybe it was Russia.’"

 Kushner was referred to multiple times in Mueller's report with regard to leads involving a possible Trump-Russia conspiracy — something the special counsel said investigators ultimately could not prove.